Case studies and scenarios of ministry situations

 - *Kidnapped missionary: Should the ransom be paid?

-- Male stripper -- a joke at a youth group sponsors birthday party
+- Male stripper -- attempted joke at a youth group sponsori's birthday

-- Pastor under attack -- how leaders deal with hidden agendas
+- Pastor under attack -- dealing with hidden agendas

 - Sunday school class in decline

-- They only knew my name -- trying to plug in to a local
+- They only knew my name -- An outsider tries to plug into a

 - To drink or not to drink -- a teetotaler in France finds himself